Women in prison

 Women in prison represent a particularly marginalized group, with a high incidence of mental, social and substance abuse problems.
 Because women usually make up a very small proportion of inmates in prisons, their particular challenges and needs tend to disappear into the background.
 Although there are indications that there are many important differences between women and men in prison, knowledge of gender-specific factors in this population is limited.

-The PriSUD project aims to describe women in Norwegian prisons, with a special focus on mortality, the incidence of intoxication and other mental disorders, as well as their prospects for rehabilitation and reintegration into society after incarceration.
+The objective of the PriSUD project is to describe women in Norwegian prisons, with a particular focus on mortality, the prevalence of substance abuse and other mental disorders, as well as prospects for rehabilitation and reintegration into society after their release.
+The work on women has been given its own sub-project: WOMPRIS.

 Publications on the topic